MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 #### What it is

-This actions render Teams app manifest template with environment variables, and zip manifest file with two icons.
+This actions renders Teams app manifest template with environment variables, and zip manifest file with two icons.

 #### What resource it operates